3 ways to impress your principal during a surprise observation or walk through in 3rd grade, 4th grade, or 5th grade

 4. You give students time to process information.
 Whiteboards are great for following the "I Do, We Do, You Do" model.
 If your principal walks in while you are doing "I Do" (which they don't usually like to see a lot of), have students pull out their whiteboards and switch to "We Do."

-You can also combine this activity with previously mentioned activity of partnering students up.
+You can also combine this activity with the previously mentioned activity of partnering students up.
 Simply have students share their whiteboard answers with a partner.

 Never Stress Over Sub Plans Again!